-As a digital marketer, your goal is not only to generate traffic to your business’s website but to also ensure that the viewer is converted into a customer.
+As a digital marketer, your goal is to generate traffic to your business’s website and ensure that the viewer is converted into a customer.
 This is known as conversion rate optimisation (CRO)

 This desired action is known as a “conversion”.
 Conversion rate optimisation is the process of designing your website to maximize the number of conversions.